 On this edition of our show, we speak with Marco Sassone, the award-winning Italian artist (b.
 1942), who recently opened an exhibit at the Price Tower Arts Center in Bartlesville.
 "Marco Sassone: Architecture and Nature" will be on view at that museum through December 2nd.
 Born in a Tuscan village, raised and schooled in Florence, and later a resident of California for many years, the painter now resides in Toronto.

-On this installment of our program, we speak with Lauren Ross, the Nancy E. Meinig Curator of Modern and Contemporary Art at the Philbrook Museum of Art here in Tulsa.
-Philbrook has just opened a fascinating exhibition called "Antibodies: The Works of Fernando and Humberto Campana, 1989-2009," which will be on view through October 7th of this year.
-As Ross explains, this show originated at the Vitra Design Museum in Germany; it's the first of three exhibits from that museum which Philbrook will present over the next few years.
+On this edition of ST, we listen back to a discussion that first aired in July, when we spoke with Lauren Ross, the Nancy E. Meinig Curator of Modern and Contemporary Art at the Philbrook Museum of Art here in Tulsa.
+At that time, Philbrook had just opened an exhibition called "Antibodies: The Works of Fernando and Humberto Campana, 1989-2009."
+That show will close on Sunday the 7th.

 On this edition of our show, we speak with Virginia Scotchie, an acclaimed ceramic artist and the area head of ceramics at the University of South Carolina in Columbia, SC.
 She exhibits her work extensively throughout the United States and abroad, and has received numerous awards for his creations.
 Scotchie is also the 2012 Red Heat juror; she herself won this competition several years ago.
 For this year's Red Heat show, she has selected approximately 60 ceramic pieces that will be on view in the Alexandre Hogue Gallery at TU through October 25th.